shiketsu/shiketsu.github.io/tech/setup-v2ray.md

 title: How to setup v2ray?
 ---

 It is really an useful skill for people who live in China to setup a VPN.
 Considering the frequently ban of VPS on some protocols like Shadowsocks, I use the V2Ray.
+It has three disadvantages:
+- Security: v2ray is a much more secure protocol than others.
+- Convenient: there are many convenient scripts to configure v2ray
+- Effective: it cannot be banned when you use both v2ray and cdn.
+Otherwise, most other protocols can be banned and you need to find another one.
+It just wastes your money.

+Welcome to the v2ray world!

 - Target: setup a VPN for your own use.
 - Cost: about $47 per year (330 RMB), and a bit of your rest time.